Documentation

 - Find and select Sentinel from your Applications folder.

-Sentinel never transmits your messages.
 Full Disk Access only allows Sentinel to read the local Messages database on your Mac.
-No data is ever sent to any server.
+Your messages are not stored or used for training.

 How It Works